Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 starting two connections via Netgopher." %}

-So if you're curious about Go, maybe you're thinking about it, why not grab this script and have a go?
+So if you're curious about Go, maybe you're thinking about it, why not grab this script and see what it's capable of?
 If I can do this in a couple of evenings, you definately can!
 Read the source and play with Netgopher as set out below and happy hacking!

-The rest of this post is actually a glorified excerpt from the README on the [Github Repo](https://github.com/blackfell/ng){:target="_blank"}.
+The rest of this post is actually a glorified excerpt from the README for ng on my [Github Repo](https://github.com/blackfell/ng){:target="_blank"}.
 So feel free to check that out too if you know where you're going from here.

 # Installation